genelet/godbi/README.md

 <br /><br />

-### 1.4  _GetSQL_ Single Row
+### 1.5  _GetSQL_

-If only one row will be returned from a query, this function returns the data as a map.
+If there is only one row returned, this function returns the data as a map.

 ```go